mrndhlovu/milestone-project4/README.md

 ## Testing

-Frontend tests
+* Frontend:
-Testing of the app is done using [Jasmine](https://jasmine.github.io/), tests files are in the `spec` file.
-Because each component is broken into small components, the test will check the functionality of each component.
+[Jasmine](https://jasmine.github.io/)is used for frontend tests, The `spec` folder in root of the project holds all test files.
+Because react allows us to break components into small unit, the test will check the functionality of each component providing the default `props` which allow a component to be created for a successful test.
 To run the tests type `npm test` in the terminal.

-Backend tests
+* Backend tests
-Django automated tests is used to check the correct functionality of each app models and expected url endpoints.
+Django automated tests is used to check the correct functionality of each app's models and expected url endpoints.
 To run the tests type `python3 manage.py` in the terminal.

 Cross-Browser and responsive testing was done on the following browser development tools